withastro/starlight/docs/src/content/docs/reference/plugins.md

 **type:** `(newConfig: StarlightUserConfig) => void`

 A callback function to update the user-supplied [Starlight configuration](/reference/configuration).
-You only need to provide the root-level configuration keys that you want to update but no deep merge is performed.
-In order to update nested configuration values, you must provide the entire nested object.
+Provide the root-level configuration keys you want to override.
+To update nested configuration values, you must provide the entire nested object.

+To extend an existing config option without overriding it, spread the existing value into your new value.
-For example, to add a new [`social`](/reference/configuration/#social) media account to the configuration without overriding the existing ones:
+In the following example, a new [`social`](/reference/configuration/#social) media account is added to the existing configuration by spreading `config.social` into the new `social` object:

 ```ts {6-11}
 // plugin.ts